What is Development?

 - How does the Human Development Index vary for these countries?

-- Which regions are the most and least developed in the world?
+- Which two regions are the most developed in the world?

 Step 3: With the Details button underlined, click the button, Show Contents of Map (Content).